 In a battle, every attacking champion can play a single card that enables him to continue on, such as the Fly spell.
 When a defending champion cannot continue to fight because of card play, then combat is over.

-The defending champion returns to the player's pool.
-The defending player razes the realm, and the attacking player may draw spoils.
+The defending champion returns to the player's pool of cards.
+When the defending player razes the realm, the attacking one can draw spoils.

 Dispel Magic, Spell Turning, and Reflection

 You may cast these spells in a response whenever another spell is cast.
 Spell Turning and Reflection work only on offensive spells.
 Dispel Magic is effective against offensive or defensive spells.
 If Reflection is cast in phase 4, it reflects all spells back at the caster.
 If not, it works exactly like a Spell Turning.